ambravo/ambravo/README.md

-# 👋 Hey there, I'm Ariel Bravo-Ayala!
+# 👋 Hey there, I'm Ariel!

 Welcome to my GitHub profile!
-While I may not be the most active coder here, I've had my fair share of adventures in the tech world, and I'm excited to share a bit about myself.
+I may not be the most active coder here, but I’ve been around the tech world and wanted to share a bit about myself.

 ## 🧑‍💻 About Me

-I'm a Solution Engineer specialising in Identity and Access Management, Cyber Security, and SAP Development & Integration.
-With a strong background in Consulting and Technical Sales, I've had the privilege of helping numerous large organisations, including Fortune 500 companies.
+I’m a Solution Engineer focusing on Identity and Access Management, Cybersecurity, and SAP Development & Integration.
+I’ve worked in consulting and technical sales, helping various organisations along the way.

 ### 🔑 My Key Skills:
 - **Identity & Access Management (IAM)**